Muhammed Bello: Early life

-Sultan
+Sarkin Musulmi (1817–1837)

-Following the Fulani War, the Sokoto Caliphate was one of the largest states in Africa and included large populations of both Fulani and Hausa.
+Following the jihad of Usman dan Fodio, the Sokoto Caliphate was one of the largest states in Africa and included large populations of both Fulani and Hausa.
 Usman dan Fodio tried to largely suppress Hausa systems, including traditional leadership, education, and language.
-Usman retired from administration of the state in 1815 and put Muhammed Bello in charge of some of the western Emirates of the Caliphate.
+Usman retired from administration of the state in 1815 and put Muhammed Bello in charge of some of the Eastern Emirates of the Caliphate.
 Bello Presided over this Emirates from the city of Wurno close to Sokoto.